ucsb/campus-cloud-docs/docs/gcp/networking.md

 ## Public-Facing Services

-**Public access is not allowed by default — even for serverless services.** Org policy requires authenticated (IAM-based) access to Cloud Run and Cloud Functions (`run.managed.requireInvokerIam`), and granting access to `allUsers` is separately blocked.
+**Public access is not allowed by default — even for serverless services.** Two org policies work together to keep your services private: one requires authenticated (IAM-based) access to Cloud Run and Cloud Functions, and a separate one blocks granting access to `allUsers`.
 By default these services are reachable only by identities you authorize, not the open internet.

+Public traffic **is supported** when a workload genuinely needs it — you just have to request it.
+There are two paths, depending on what you're running.

+### Public Cloud Run or Cloud Functions (no load balancer)

-If you need a Cloud Run or Cloud Functions service to accept unauthenticated public traffic, open a
+If you need a serverless service to accept unauthenticated public traffic (a public website, an API, a webhook receiver), open a [ServiceNow ticket](https://ucsb.service-now.com/it?id=it_sc_cat_item&sys_id=c60e6bf2dbf398900c2e38f0ad961908&sysparm_category=eb1eaff2dbf398900c2e38f0ad9619d5).
-[ServiceNow ticket](https://ucsb.service-now.com/it?id=it_sc_cat_item&sys_id=c60e6bf2dbf398900c2e38f0ad961908&sysparm_category=eb1eaff2dbf398900c2e38f0ad9619d5).
+The Cloud Team relaxes both guardrails **for that one project**, after which you can publish the service on its built-in HTTPS URL.
+This is free — no additional infrastructure.

+{% capture alert_content %}A public serverless endpoint set up this way has <strong>no Web Application Firewall (WAF) in front of it</strong>.
+Protection depends entirely on your own application — validate all input, require authentication where you can, and keep dependencies patched.
+If you want a WAF and DDoS protection in front of a public app, request the load-balancer option below instead.{% endcapture %}
+{% include alert.html type="warning" title="No WAF by default" content=alert_content %}

+### VM-based apps, or a WAF in front of a public app

-For **VM-based workloads** that need a public-facing endpoint (e.g., a web application behind a load balancer), open a [ServiceNow ticket](https://ucsb.service-now.com/it?id=it_sc_cat_item&sys_id=c60e6bf2dbf398900c2e38f0ad961908&sysparm_category=eb1eaff2dbf398900c2e38f0ad9619d5).
+For **VM-based workloads** that need a public-facing endpoint, or if you want a WAF and DDoS protection in front of a public Cloud Run service, open a [ServiceNow ticket](https://ucsb.service-now.com/it?id=it_sc_cat_item&sys_id=c60e6bf2dbf398900c2e38f0ad961908&sysparm_category=eb1eaff2dbf398900c2e38f0ad9619d5).
 The Cloud Team will provision an external
 [Application Load Balancer](https://docs.cloud.google.com/load-balancing/docs/application-load-balancer)
 with
 [Cloud Armor](https://docs.cloud.google.com/armor/docs/cloud-armor-overview)
 (Google's WAF and DDoS protection) on your behalf.
 You cannot create external load balancers yourself — they are blocked by org policy.
+This option carries a monthly cost for the load balancer and WAF, billed to your project.

 ---